Education

 Virtual Field Trips (Grades 2–12/adults, 1 hour)

 Bring Rokeby to your screen!
-Guides bring visitors on an entirely 3D experience through the historic house, outbuildings and Free & Safe exhibit.
+Guides bring visitors on an entirely 3D experience through the historic house, outbuildings.
 Utilizing the museum’s abundant collection of letters, photographs, and artifacts, visitors will get an up-close glimpse of the spaces where freedom seekers slept and worked, as well as hear the stories of Rokeby’s historic residents.
 Together, we’ll unpack the many myths about the Underground Railroad as well as the regional particularities of Vermont.
 Always a unique and engaging experience, facilitators will guide participants to share stories from their own lives in efforts to bring the past out of obscurity, a mirror for our contemporary experiences.
 Adaptable for all age groups but suggested for Grades 2–12, and adults.

 “The visuals of the 3D tour were so clear and engaging, it was almost as good as being there.
 We especially loved the way the tour could zoom in on different artifacts, see photos and letters up close, and examine the building(s) in depth from afar.” – Abbey Baker, Rock Point School